The ACT is a two-hour, 55 minutes exam with Math, Reading, English and Science sections. It also has a 40-minute optional Essay section.

 Here’s everything you need to know about ACT scores:

-1. When do you take the ACT?
+When do you take the ACT?

-The ACT is given 7 times per year, typically in September, October, December, February, April, June and July.
-You are allowed to take the ACT at any point in your high school career, and can take it up to 12 times.
+You can take the ACT up to 12 times.
 Most students take the ACT for the first time during their junior year, at which point they are beginning the college application process in earnest.
 Some choose to start preparing for the ACT as early as their sophomore year of high school.

 I recommend starting to prepare early.
 This way you can develop a strong familiarity with the material the test will cover and hone your test-taking strategies and skills.
-At the very least, you should devote the fall of your junior year to preparing for the ACT, whether by taking a prep class or by taking practice tests and studying on your own time, and then take your first official ACT in the spring of junior year.
+At the very least, you should devote the fall of your junior year to ACT preparations, whether by taking a prep class or by taking practice tests and studying on your own time, and then take your first official ACT in the spring of junior year.
 After that, if you are unsatisfied with your score, you have the opportunity to take it again in the summer, or in the fall semester of your senior year.

-3. How is the ACT scored?
+How is the ACT scored?

 Your scaled score is derived from your raw score, which is just the grade you receive based on the amount of questions you answer correctly or incorrectly.

-The maximum raw score for each section is just the total number of questions that you answer correctly.
-You receive one point for each question answered correctly and receive zero points for each question answered either incorrectly or left blank.The maximum raw scores for each section are: English (75), Math (60), Reading (40) and Science (40).
+The maximum raw score for each section is just the total number of questions that you answered correctly.
+You receive one point for each question answered correctly and zero points for each question answered either incorrectly or left blank (unlike the SAT, which deducts a fraction of a point for an incorrect answer).

 Keep in mind, your score in the writing section does not affect your subject area scores or your composite ACT score.
 However, the writing score is used to create your ELA score, which is the rounded average of your English, Reading and Writing scores.
 This score is reported separately from your composite score.

-4. What is considered a good ACT score?
+What is considered a good ACT score?